 Getting rid of background noise in Garageband is pretty simple, and while there are many more sophisticated plug-ins for noise gating available on the internet, I would say that, from what I’ve experienced thus far, the stock noise gate that comes with Garageband works just fine.

-3) Slide the noise gate bar over to the desired dB setting until the noise has been completely eliminated – usually between -50dB and -15dB
+3) Slide the noise gate bar to the right until you’ve reached the point where the noise is reduced without affecting the sound (usually between -50dB and -15dB)

 You can choose at which rate you’re going to set the noise gate, and of course, it really depends on what you’ve recorded and how loud the signal is, however, there is typically a range which sounds the best, and I would say that between -50dB and -15dB is the best area to be in.